donsro/Video-Clipper/README.md

 # Video Clipper
 Hi there.
-Although *Video Clipper* is still pretty *bare bone* app I believe it meets basic test assignment requirements.
-Please note that this app has only been tested in *Chrome* and *Firefox*.
-I hope it should also work well in *Safari*. *IE* has issues with HTML5 video fragments.
+Although *Video Clipper* is still pretty *bare bone* app, I believe it meets basic test assignment requirements.
+Please note this app has only been tested in *Chrome* and *Firefox*.
+I hope it should also work in *Safari* well. *IE* has issues with HTML5 video fragments.
 My other comments can be found below in **\[ D.S. ... \]**.

 Demo page: [donsro.atwebpages.com/projects/krossover] (http://donsro.atwebpages.com/projects/krossover/index.html).